D3lyth/milestone_project2/README.md

 - [Bungee Shade](https://fonts.google.com/specimen/Bungee+Shade) was used for the primary headers and titles.
 This font was chosen as it is a reminder of 'old school' or 'vintage' video games from the 80s.

 - Classic emojis were used throughout.
-Emojis can look slightly different dependents on browser/operating systems/devices, but they are included using Unicode to ensure that the correct emoji is being used.
+Emojis can look slightly different dependent on browser/operating systems/devices, but they are included using Unicode to ensure that the correct emoji is being used.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Roboto](https://fonts.google.com/specimen/Roboto) was used for all other secondary text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.